rydmike/theme_demo/README.md

 # Persisted Flutter Theming using FlexColorScheme and Riverpod

-This Flutter application shows one way of using [FlexColorScheme](https://pub.dev/packages/flex_color_scheme) together with [Riverpod](https://pub.dev/packages/flutter_riverpod) to dynamically change application theme.
-It uses **Riverpod** providers for light `theme` and `darkTheme` in a [MaterialApp](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change used [themeMode](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).
+This Flutter application shows how to us [FlexColorScheme](https://pub.dev/packages/flex_color_scheme) together with [Riverpod](https://pub.dev/packages/flutter_riverpod) to dynamically change application theme.
+It uses **Riverpod** providers for light `theme` and `darkTheme` in a [`MaterialApp`](https://api.flutter.dev/flutter/material/MaterialApp-class.html), and to change used [`themeMode`](https://api.flutter.dev/flutter/material/MaterialApp/themeMode.html).

 ## FlexColorScheme 6 and Riverpod 2

-This example is updated to be compatible with and use the stable releases of **Riverpod 2.x.x** and **FlexColorScheme 6.x.x.**
+This example is designed to work with and use the stable releases of **Riverpod 2** and **FlexColorScheme 6**.
+It uses many advanced **FlexColorScheme** theming features, but not as many as the [Themes Playground application](https://rydmike.com/flexcolorscheme/themesplayground-v6/#/).
+It does however use more advanced state management techniques, and it has a nice feature first folder structure.

-This demo uses many advanced FlexColorScheme V5 and V6 theming features, but not as many as the [Themes Playground application](https://rydmike.com/flexcolorscheme/themesplayground-v6/#/).
-It does however use other more advanced techniques, and is provided as an additional example to the six examples provided with the FlexColorScheme package.
-This example is also mentioned in the [FlexColorScheme docs](https://docs.flexcolorscheme.com/examples#other-examples)
+This demo is provided as an additional example to the six examples already included with the FlexColorScheme package.
+This example is also mentioned in the [FlexColorScheme docs](https://docs.flexcolorscheme.com/examples#other-examples).

 | Home screen, part 1 | Homes screen part 2 |
 |---------------------|---------------------|